 Why would copywriters at Webcopyplus pay $4,000 for a digital photo that retails for about $10?
 Well, frankly, we screwed up.
 It’s an expensive lesson on copyright laws that we wish to share with other marketers, so you don’t make the same mistake.

-Our web copywriters were under the impression that images on the Web without any copyright notices were “public domain” and therefore free to use.
+Some of our web copywriters were under the impression that images on the Web without any copyright notices were “public domain” and therefore free to use.
 Naive?
 Yes.
 A notion limited to our copywriting firm?
 Definitely not.
 It likely has to do with the fact that works no longer need a copyright notice to have copyright protection (you can read about the Berne Convention Implementation Act, which the US adopted in 1988).

 Designers, writers, developers, marketers, business owners, and ironically even photographers, use photos from the Web without permission.
 Sites like Google make it so convenient.
 Enter your keywords, do an image search, and you’ve got an endless photo library ripe for the picking.
 Woman laughing delivers 5.2 million photos.
 Business man offers 423 million photos.
 And the keyword kids brings up a whopping 778 million images.
 You can find pretty well anything, too, from ABBA to zombies.